Prelude to the Mishima Incident: 1968 (Shōwa 43)

 Lieutenant General H (Eiichi Hirose (広瀬栄一)), who was on friendly terms with the masterminds of the "Sanyū Incident," was seeking an opportunity to stage a coup and had been in contact with Mishima.
-Lieutenant General H also had connections with the U.S. Army and CIA, and had received approval from the U.S. military for a plan to turn the JSDF into a national army by taking advantage of the Public Security Operation.
+Lieutenant General H also had connections with the U.S. Army and CIA, and had received approval from the U.S. military for a plan to turn the JSDF into a national army by taking advantage of the Public Order Deployment.

 However, Colonel Yamamoto was not sure whether it was appropriate for Mishima and himself to go ahead with the plan head on, even if it meant risking their own lives, and felt that it would be a waste for Mishima, an honest comrade, to lose his life over such a hasty plan.
 He also felt that Mishima's presence was indispensable in order to work together with him to establish a large-scale civil defense plan based on a long-term perspective, rather than allowing him to be used and die as a sacrificial pawn by the pro-American Lieutenant General H and others.
 (Note: However, after Mishima's death, Colonel Yamamoto reflected that his large-scale civil defense long term plan that he had thought was good, was not necessarily more realistic than Mishima's vision of a coup d'état as a short-term solution to turn the JSDF into a national army.
 Yamamoto came to think repeatedly that Mishima's plan to launch a coup d'état on October 21 "may have been a one-in-a-thousand chance, rare opportunity," even if it was somewhat far-fetched.
 Considering that Japan's pitiful and dangerous situation remained unchanged 30 years later in the year 2000, he came to feel that he had missed their only chance on that time.)